theodorejb/peachy-sql/README.md

 3. An array of column names to sort by.

-Selected rows are returned as an array of associative arrays, similar to calling the `getAll` method on a `SqlResult` object for a custom query.
+Selected rows are returned as an array of associative arrays, similar to calling the `getAll` method on a statement object for a custom query.

 ```php
 // select all columns and rows in the table, ordered by last name and then first name